learn-co-curriculum/dsc-gradient-boosting-lab/README.md

-As a final performance check, let's calculate the `cross_val_score` for each model!
-Do so now in the cells below.
+As a final performance check, let's calculate the 5-fold cross-validated score for each model!

-Recall that to compute the cross validation score, we need to pass in:
+Recall that to compute the cross-validation score, we need to pass in:

 * A classifier
-* All training Data
+* All training data
 * All labels
-* The number of folds we want in our cross validation score.
+* The number of folds we want in our cross validation score

-Since we're computing cross validation score, we'll want to pass in the entire (scaled) dataset, as well as all of the labels.
-We don't need to give it data that has been split into training and testing sets because it will handle this step during the cross validation.
+Since we're computing cross-validation score, we'll want to pass in the entire dataset, as well as all of the labels.

 In the cells below, compute the mean cross validation score for each model.
-For the data, use our `scaled_df` variable.
-The corresponding labels are in the variable `target`.
-Also set `cv=5`.

 ```python